 - Family Members.
-In most cases, the designated beneficiaries of the retirement account will be family members (such as children of the decedent or the surviving spouse).
+In most cases, the beneficiaries of the retirement account will be family members (such as children of the decedent or the surviving spouse).
 In those situations, the attorney representing the personal representative or representing the trustee will often be called on by family members to give advice on how to handle the retirement account.
 If the fiduciary is not also the beneficiary, maintain an awareness of who your client is, and watch for conflicts of interest. - The Estate or a Trust.
 In some cases, the beneficiary of the retirement account will be the estate or trust, and not an individual family member.
 If so, the attorney will need to carefully advise the fiduciary about how the actions of the fiduciary will affect the timing of the taxation of the account. - No Beneficiary Named.
 In some instances, the decedent might have neglected to name a beneficiary for a retirement account.
-In those instances, the retirement plan document must be reviewed in order to determine the identity of the default beneficiary.
+In those instances, the retirement plan document must be carefully reviewed in order to determine the identity of the default beneficiary.
 Often, the default beneficiary will be the estate of the decedent or the surviving spouse, but retirement plans vary.
-A 2014 survey indicated that 30% of retirement plans default to the estate of the decedent, 43% default to the surviving spouse and then to the estate, and 22% default to the spouse, and then to the children. - Charity Named as Beneficiary.
-If a charity is named as the beneficiary of a • retirement account, the income taxation of the account is usually avoided.
+A 2014 survey indicated that 30% of retirement plans default to the estate of the decedent, 43% default to the surviving spouse and then to the estate, and 22% default to the spouse, and then to the estate, and then to the children. - Charity Named as Beneficiary.
+If a charity is named as the beneficiary of a retirement account, the income taxation of the account is usually avoided.
 Because of the IRD nature of retirement accounts, such assets make good candidates for charitable dispositions.
 If a person holds both regular (after-tax) investments and a pre-tax retirement account, and that person desires to leave some of his assets to his family and other assets to a charity, the charity should be designated as the beneficiary of the retirement account, because the charity is taxexempt and will not be required to pay income tax when the retirement assets are withdrawn from the retirement account.
 In contrast, if the retirement account were left to family members, the family members would be required to pay income tax on their withdrawals from the retirement account.
 If the retirement account is left to charity through an estate or trust (the estate or trust is designated as the beneficiary of the retirement account, as opposed to the designation of a charity as the beneficiary), see the discussion of the charitable deduction, above, particularly the portion discussing a bequest of IRD to a charity.

-Typically, the surviving spouse is the designated beneficiary of most retirement accounts, including IRAs.
-If the spouse is the beneficiary, the spouse can usually roll the account over into a new retirement account in her own name without triggering income tax. \$408(d)(3)(C).
-The income tax will then be postponed until the spouse makes withdrawals from the new account.
-This is usually the optimum result, since surviving spouses are permitted to defer withdrawals longer than other beneficiaries.
+Typically, the surviving spouse is the beneficiary of most retirement accounts, including IRAs.
+If the spouse is the beneficiary, the spouse can usually roll the account over into a new retirement account in her own name without triggering income tax. §408(d)(3)(C).
+Or the spouse may elect to treat the decedent's IRA as her own IRA by redesignating the account as owned by the spouse.
+Thus the spouse is no longer the beneficiary, but instead is the owner.
+Reg. §1.408-8 Q-5.
+In either case, the income tax will then be postponed until the spouse makes withdrawals from the new account or the redesignated account.
+This is usually the optimum result, since surviving spouses are generally permitted to defer withdrawals longer than other beneficiaries.